+color variation

+weather filters

+class balancing with cropping of images

+flip horizontal

+5.1 dataset filter

 Conclusiones

 A pivotal aspect of this pre-training phase is the proper labeling of the dataset.
 Errors here will propagate into our final model, making it much harder for the training to produce satisfying and effective results.
 This stage contains the highest risk in human error as well, making it all the more vital that it be handled with the proper attention.
 Creating the labeling script will ease the flow for the labeling which will, in turn, improve consistency between images and allow for a faster and continuous labeling, minimizing the strain on the human component of the process.